Alonso-del-Arte/chess/doc/GameRules.md

 to advise on what the best move may be in any particular situation.
 See [Endgames](Endgames.md), [Openings and Defenses](OpeningsAndDefenses.md) and [Puzzles](Puzzles.md) for some discussion of strategy.

+There are some matters in the official reference that cross over into the domain of [etiquette](Etiquette.md) as far as games not in a tournament go.
+I don't intend to go in depth about those in this document.

 In this document, the terms "piece" and "pieces" will be understood to include a pawn or pawns.
 When it is necessary to distinguish between pawns and pieces that